BenWoodworth/knbt/README.md

 - Kotlin Multiplatform: JVM, JS, Linux, Windows, macOS, iOS, watchOS
 - Serialize any data to/from NBT or SNBT
-- Support for all NBT variants: Java, Bedrock Files, Bedrock Network
+- Support for all NBT variants: Java, Java Network, Bedrock, Bedrock Network
 - Support for all NBT compressions: gzip, zlib
 - Type-safe `NbtTag` classes, with convenient builder DSLs